PhD School of Oriental and African Studies (SOAS) University of London

 BA (Honours) Australian National University (ANU)

 Dr Sue Thompson has extensive experience in academia, government, the media and the non-government sector.
-In academia Dr Thompson has taught a range of history and politics courses at ANU and the University of Canberra.
-Her research specialisation examines the history of regional cooperation in Southeast Asia during the Cold War with a focus on foreign power influences – especially American – in the post-war evolution of Southeast Asian regionalism.
-Dr Thompson has conducted extensive fieldwork in North America, Europe and Southeast Asia and is currently working on her second sole-authored book on this topic, which will be published in 2017.
+Her research specialisation examines the history of regional cooperation in Southeast Asia during the Cold War with a focus on foreign and defence policy influences in the post-war evolution of Southeast Asian regionalism.
+Dr Thompson has conducted extensive fieldwork in North America, Europe and Southeast Asia and has recently published her second sole-authored book on this topic.
 Dr Thompson’s research has previously been awarded funding by the John F. Kennedy Presidential Library Foundation, the Eisenhower Presidential Library Foundation and the Gerald Ford Presidential Library Foundation, amongst others.

-Prior to joining the ANU, Dr Thompson worked for the Asia-Pacific Civil Military Centre of Excellence, in the Australian Department of Defence, gaining extensive understanding of the complex issues of coordinating civil, military and police personnel in conflict zones, disaster relief missions, post-conflict reconstruction and peacekeeping missions.
+Prior to joining the ANU, Dr Thompson was the research coordinator at the Australian Civil Military Centre, in the Australian Department of Defence, working on complex issues of coordinating civil, military and police personnel in conflict zones, disaster relief missions, post-conflict reconstruction and peacekeeping missions.

 Dr Thompson has also worked in the non-government sector, notably as a corporate affairs officer for the Royal Institute of International Affairs (Chatham House) and as a communications and policy officer for the Mental Health Council of Australia.

 Updated: 21 March 2023/Responsible Officer: Crawford Engagement/Page Contact: CAP Web Team